.NET HELP

 String Interpolation Feature With IronPDF

-A highlight of IronPDF is its HTML to PDF feature, preserving all layouts and styles.
+A highlight of IronPDF is its HTML to PDF conversion capabilities, preserving all layouts and styles.
 It converts web content into PDFs, perfect for reports, invoices, and documentation.
 You can easily convert HTML files, URLs, and HTML strings to PDFs.

 using IronPdf;